breadcat/blog.minskio.co.uk/content/quotes.md

 >As above, so below

+>As mundane in texture as any novel I've ever written <!-- robert silverberg -->

 >Back to the Pleistocene <!-- Edward Abbey -->

 >Be cheerful, enjoy your life <!-- turkish mosaic -->